Scaffolding in Educationby Becton Loveless

 North Illinois University recommends a four-stage method of scaffolding that progresses from teacher led activity to independent learning.
 In the first stage, an instructor introduces the subject and performs a task related to that subject.
 During this period, they connect previously learned material to material that is about to be introduced and show how a newly learned task can be completed.
 This is a period that allows students to observe and later model the teacher’s behavior.

-Afterward, the teacher can ask for the class as a whole to participant in completing a similar activity.
+Afterward, the teacher can ask for the class as a whole to participate in completing a similar activity.
 During this time, the teacher takes feedback from the class about what to do next when completing the task.
 Some activities may lend themselves to the teacher writing a list of these recommendations and trying out each of them.
 Regardless of whether a list can be created, the third step of the lesson involves bringing groups together to complete a similar activity.
 In groups, students can work together and use peer instruction to help guide each other through the activity.

 The last stage of the lesson involves teachers allowing students to complete a similar task on their own.
 At this stage, the teacher removes the scaffolding entirely and allows the students to work independently.
 Building on the knowledge they’ve gained over the three previous stages, they can more effectively tackle a similar problem independently.
 Of course, even with a four-stage process, some students may not have fully grasped the lesson.
 This fourth stage is an important point in which teachers can assess student progress but also determine how effective their scaffolding process was.

 It should be noted that while the four-stage process provides a framework for teachers to follow, they should only use it as a loose framework and not a rigid structure.
-For instance, the model provided by North Illinois University assumes that the teacher acts primarily as a lecturer during the first stage and doesn’t include some of introductory activities we’ve previously discussed, like the creation of mind maps.
+For instance, the model provided by North Illinois University assumes that the teacher acts primarily as a lecturer during the first stage and doesn’t include some of the introductory activities we’ve previously discussed, like the creation of mind maps.

 However, the first stage of a teacher’s instruction can be brief and be merged into the second stage, with students filling out activities as the teacher introduces the concepts and completes related tasks.
 Then the class can break out into groups and finish tasks before moving to independent work.
 The four-stage model provides an outline that teachers can learn from, but they should feel free to compress it when necessary or make some stages longer if the topic is particularly complex.